Assignments and quizzes coming in time-stamped before 7pm on the due date receive full credit.

 Each week a writing assignment will be given, connected to the week's reading or a related historical topic.
 Students will post their completed assignments to the Google+ Community, and will comment on each other's assignments.
 Grades will be assigned according to effort on the assignment and also communication with other students.
 Students will also submit the writing assignment on paper in Thursday's class, for my comments.Paper

-In the fall semester, we will be working on a 2000 word research paper on some aspect of British History.
+In the fall semester, we will be working on a 2000 word persuasive essay, and in the spring semester we will be working on a 2000 word rhetorical analysis of a piece of expository writing.
 Details and deadlines will appear on a separate page.
-In the spring semester, we will be writing four 500-word literary essays.

 Real Literature Project

-In accordance with the VA SOLs for high school English, each student will give a 5 to 10 minute oral presentation.
-The presentation will demonstrate and/or explain the student's role in our Real Literature Project.
+In accordance with the VA SOLs for high school English, each student will give a 5 to 10 minute oral presentation each semester.
+The first presentation will be a persuasive speech, using specific rhetorical strategies.
+The second one will demonstrate or explain the student's Real Literature Project.